apostrophecms/apostrophe-documentation/tutorials/getting-started/setting-up-your-environment.md

 ### Install MongoDB

-Apostrophe used MongoDB for persistence.
-You can install it with homebrew.
+Apostrophe uses MongoDB as its database.
+You can install it with Homebrew.
 In addition, you can configure `brew services` to launch it automatically for you, so you don't have to fuss with restarting it manually.
 First you need to install the "tap" for Mongo DB:

 ```brew tap mongodb/brew
 ```